Player's Profile

 Talent Analysis

 Wohlberg is a versatile player, capable of playing the wing or center.
-His speed is his major standout tool, which makes him very effective as a fore-checker.
-Combine that with his tenacious, in-your-face style and you can see why he can be very difficult to play against.
+His speed is his major standout tool, which combined with his tenacity, makes him very effective as a fore-checker.
 He possesses tremendous two-way skills and is one of the more well-rounded prospects in the organization.
-Wohlberg’s finesse skills are average, but over his time at the University of Michigan, he has evolved into a useful offensive player.
-He battles hard in-front of the net and shows no fear going to the dirty areas to fight for loose pucks.
+Over his four years at the University of Michigan he evolved into a useful offensive player, using his speed to drive hard to the net and create chances for himself and his linemates.
+Wohlberg battles hard in-front of the net and shows no fear going to the dirty areas to fight for loose pucks.

 Future